phpgears/cqrs/README.md

 Commands and Queries are handed over to `Gears\CQRS\CommandHandler` and `Gears\CQRS\QueryHandler` respectively through their corresponding buses

-`AbstractCommandHandler` and `AbstractQueryHandler` are provided in this package, this abstract classes verifies the type of the Command/Query so you can focus only on implementing the handling logic
+`AbstractCommandHandler` and `AbstractQueryHandler`, provided in this package, are abstract classes that verify the type of the received Command/Query, so you can focus only on implementing the handling logic

 A Command/Query Handler can be set to handle one or more Command/Query.
 It is controlled by the returned Command/Query types at `getSupportedQueryTypes` and `getSupportedCommandTypes`